-Wildlife Action Plan and available data using the IUCN Red List of Threatened Species database5 and Habitat Classification Scheme6.
+Habitat Classification Scheme.
 Primary, secondary, and tertiary habitats were identified using available land cover and other habitat-related datasets.
-Detailed information about exact species and datasets used for each region can be found in the regional reports (Dobson et al. 2019; Dobson et al. 2020a-d; Dobson et al. 2021a-b) and Appendix A.3.
+Detailed information about exact species and datasets used for each region can be found in the regional reports (Dobson et al. 2020a-d; Dobson et al. 2021a-b) and Appendix A.3.